massoncheg/forgejo-docs/docs/admin/actions/configuration.md

 - `docker:docker://data.forgejo.org/oci/alpine:3.20` defines `docker` to be the `alpine:3.20` image from https://data.forgejo.org/oci/-/packages/container/alpine/3.20.

+It is generally recommended to pin image versions instead of relying on tags, for example, `debian:docker://node@sha256:sha256:91447bc57243b852a21e0ff3553f531f0d4b66257a564b106c79d9e00f3aa14e` instead of `debian:docker://node:lts`.
+That is a prerequisite for reproducible jobs.

-To mimic GitHub runners, the a label such as `ubuntu-22.04:docker://node:20-bullseye` can be used.
-With this, the Forgejo runner will respond to `runs-on: ubuntu-22.04` and will use the `node:20-bullseye` image from hub.docker.com.
+To mimic GitHub runners, a label such as `ubuntu-latest:docker://node:lts` can be used.
+With this, the Forgejo runner will respond to `runs-on: ubuntu-latest` and will use the `node:lts` image from hub.docker.com.
-This image is quite capable of running many of the workflows that are designed for the GitHub runners, but not all of the same tools will be available as GitHub provides.
-A bigger image `ghcr.io/catthehacker/ubuntu:act-22.04` instead of `node:20-bullseye` which should be compatible with most actions while remaining relatively small.
+This image is quite capable of running many of the workflows that are designed for the GitHub runners, but not all the same tools will be available as GitHub provides.

-Many common actions (eg. `uses: actions/checkout@v6`) require Node.js in the image.
+Many common actions (for example, `uses: actions/checkout@v6`) require Node.js in the image.

 The container image specified in the label can be overridden by a workflow by using [`jobs.<job_id>.container`](../../../user/actions/reference/#jobsjob_idcontainerimage).